openSUSE/dolly/README.md

  :  Same as "-s", but dolly will not warn you if the server's hostname
     and the name specified in the config file do not match.

+ -R
+ :  resolve the hostnames to ipv4 addresses

+ -6
+ :  resolve the hostnames to ipv6 addresses

   -q
  :  Usually dolly will print a warning when the select() system call
     is interrupted by a signal.
 This option suppresses these warnings.